STAGES OF CAPITALIST-IMPERIALISM

 The failure of an economy to grow, or for it only to grow at a very slow pace.
 This is often an early indicator of a developing overproduction crisis that is only being kept somewhat in check for a time through the expansion of government or consumer debt but on an insufficient scale to create a more solid rate of growth for the economy.

-See also below and: PAUL SWEEZY
+See also below and: IN-AND-OUT-OF-RECESSION, SECULAR STAGNATION, PAUL SWEEZY

 The claim that stagnation is the normal state of a capitalist economy in the monopoly capitalist era.
 This thesis seems to have been originated by Alvin Hansen, an American follower of John Maynard Keynes, but has been strongly adopted, elaborated and promoted by the eclectic “Marxist-Keynesian” economists of the Monthly Review School, especially Paul Sweezy, Paul Baran, Harry Magdoff, and John Bellamy Foster.